 |Virtual office address||$200/year (incl. secretary services)|

-After the process of company formation has been finalized, we will provide you with the following company formation documents:
+After the process of company formation Ukraine has been finalized, we will provide you with the following company formation documents:

-- charter or articles of association
+- charter or articles of association;

-- minutes of general meeting
+- minutes of a general meeting;

-- business registration certificate
+- business registration certificate;

-- confirmation statement from the Ukrainian Register of Companies
+- confirmation statement from Ukraine company Register;

-- corporate seal (stamp)
+- corporate seal (stamp);

-- company bank account
+- company bank account;

-- VAT registration number or fixed rate tax registration certificate.
+- VAT registration number or fixed-rate tax registration certificate.

-Our fee also includes opening a multi currency account in a Ukrainian bank (if needed).
+Our fee also includes opening a multi-currency account in a Ukrainian bank (if needed).

 We also provide a nominal/interim director (CEO) service because non-citizens cannot become directors of Ukrainian companies without a work permit.
 We can obtain a work permit for you within 2 weeks upon request.
 We also provide physical office services (nominal legal address) if needed.